knowledge-computing/mapkurator-doc/docs/modules/postocr-linker.md

 * index `osm-voca`: @min

 ### Commands
-The inputs for this module are geocoordinate converter results in `geojson` format.
+The inputs for this module are geocoordinate converter results in `GeoJSON` format.

 #### 1) Use run.py